infinyon/fluvio/DEVELOPER.md

 #### Deleting partition

 In certain cases, partition may not be deleted correctly.
-In this case, you can manually force to delete by:
+In this case, you can manually force delete by:
 ```
 kubectl patch partition  <partition_name> -p '{"metadata":{"finalizers":null}}' --type merge
 ```